AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/r-html5-aem-int-video-customize-calltoaction.md

 >[!NOTE]
 >
->This button support the `state` attribute selector, which can be used to apply different skins to different button states.
+>This button supports the `state` attribute selector, which can be used to apply different skins to different button states.

 ## Example {#example-3}

-To set up a replay button that is 28 x 28 pixels; positioned 20 pixels from the top and from the right edge of the header; displays a different image for each of the four different button states; takes the artwork from the component's sprite image:
+To set up a replay button that is 28 x 28 pixels.
+The button must be positioned 20 pixels from the top and from the right edge of the header.
+And, it must display a different image for each of the four different button states; takes the artwork from the component's sprite image:

 ```
 .s7interactivevideoviewer .s7calltoaction .s7closebutton {